Alisina92/syllabus/java/O-inheritance/MAKEME.md

 # Really good site for practicing/learning Java.
-All the challenges are good, but if you are looking for somewhere to start, try the _Inheritance 1_ challenge in the Object Oriented Programming category.
+All the challenges are good, but if you are looking for somewhere to start, try the _Java Inheritance 1_ challenge in the Object Oriented Programming category.
 https://www.hackerrank.com/domains/java/oop